-When Felice and Hillary were children, they were separated to live with other people.
+When Felice and Hilary were children, they were separated to live with other people.
 Felice went off with a relative who possessed an unusual bloodline which was passed on to Felice via a ...

 See full summary »

-When Felice and Hillary were children, they were separated to live with other people.
+When Felice and Hilary were children, they were separated to live with other people.
 Felice went off with a relative who possessed an unusual bloodline which was passed on to Felice via a kiss.
-Now all grown up, Felice is a jet setting model, while Hillary is happily married to husband Jack with a daughter, Amy.
-One day, Felice calls Hillary and tells her she needs to pass her bloodline onto another relative.
-When Hillary is killed after the call, Felice slowly makes her way into the family so she can attempt at pass the bloodline onto Amy.Written by
+Now all grown up, Felice is a jet-setting model, while Hilary is happily married to husband Jack with a daughter, Amy.
+One day, Felice calls Hilary and tells her she needs to pass her bloodline onto another relative.
+When Hilary is killed after the call, Felice slowly makes her way into the family so she can attempt at pass the bloodline onto Amy.Written by

 Pat McCurry <email@example.com>

 8 of 8 people found this review helpful.

 Was this review helpful to you?

 | Report this